S98-119

 Primary Purpose

-Requires the FCC to establish a vetting process for applicants seeking high-cost universal service fund broadband deployment funding, including technical, financial, and operational qualification requirements and minimum penalties for defaults.
+Requires the FCC to establish, within 180 days, a vetting process for high-cost universal service broadband funding applicants, including technical, financial, operational, business-plan, compliance-history, and minimum pre-authorization default penalty requirements.

 Policy Domains